-80. A 2009 paper supported by the Samsung Research Fund, ties collaborative filtering
+81. A 2009 paper supported by the Samsung Research Fund, ties collaborative filtering technologies to solving problems unique to the internet - the generation of information using a common communications infrastructure.

 The amount of information on the Web is increasing according to the growth of information and communication infrastructure.
 As a result, recommender systems (RSs) for personalization are required.
 An RS provides contents or items considering the tastes of individual users.
-Among the various RSs, collaborative filtering (CF) is the process of filtering for information or patterns using collaborative techniques involving multiple users.45 face of the '282 patent), the use of collaborative filtering techniques was described as "innovative"
+Among the various RSs, collaborative filtering (CF) is the process of filtering for information or patterns using collaborative techniques involving multiple users.54

-81. Years after the Ringo system was developed (the Ringo system is referenced on the by data scientists.
+82. Years after the Ringo system was developed (the Ringo system is referenced on the face of the '282 patent), the use of collaborative filtering techniques was described as "innovative" by data scientists.

-Ringo also provides an innovative solution that inverts the basic CF approach; music albums are treated as 'participants' that can recommend users to other music album participants.46 to transform website user data in a particular manner - by inserting information into user data and using the code to recommend content and/or products.
+Ringo also provides an innovative solution that inverts the basic CF approach; music albums are treated as 'participants' that can recommend users to other music album participants.55 thereby fundamentally altering ratings data associated with a user.

+83. One or more of the '282 patent's claims relate to a computer-implemented method to transform website user data in a particular manner - by inserting information into user data and using the code to recommend content and/or products.
 This insertion enables the computer system to recommend content and/or products and generate similarity values.